Rchou97/rchou97.github.io/_pages/cv.md

 Volunteer experience
 ------
-* Volt Europe: Data Analyst (August 2021 - present)
+* Volt Europe: Data Analyst (August 2021 - Present)
   * Support the data analytics team with dashboarding for different parties within Volt.
+  * Operate as facilitator as a Data Analytics facilitator within Volt Europe.
   * Used technologies: Python, PostgreSQL, and Looker Studio

 * KLM/Run in the Sun Foundation: Volunteer Staff (November 2017)